rocconnick/mle-project-challenge/README.md

 Users can submit a JSON-formatted POST request containing the model-input features and receive predictions back.

-Behind the scenes, the service is factored into two service components: the external API and an internal service that tracks and returns the most up-to-date serialized model as a blob.
+Behind the scenes, the service is factored into two components: the external API and an internal service that tracks and returns the most up-to-date serialized model as a blob.
 Factoring in this way allows the external API to remain running when deploying a new version of the model to the internal model service.

-The model service itself is yet another Flask application.
+The internal model service is yet another Flask application.
 It is possible that an open-source data server could serve this purpose well;
 however, writing a custom application allowed implementation of desired validation features without combing through documentation for